gitameerhamza/LMS/README.md

 - Search for books by ID or name(temporarily Not working ).
 - Lend books to members.
 - Return books to the library.
-- Display member information including borrowed books(only available on console).
+- Display member information including borrowed books.

 ## Prerequisites